Zelin-Wu/Zelin-Wu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Applied Mathematics/ Scientific Machine Learning, Looking for a position
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Mathematics, University of Bonn, 2026(Expected)
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mathematics, Southern University of Science and Technology, 2024
+* BISP Exchange, University of California, Berkeley, 2023

 Work experience
 ======